iilab/openmentoring-content/en/topics/understand-2-security/5-your-colleagues/3-2-learn.md

 <br>
 # See also
 Refer to the [Secure Communications](topics/understand-4-digisec/4-secure-communications/1-1-intro.md) and [Operational Security](topics/understand-3-opsec/0-getting-started/1-1-intro.md) lessons to learn how to do do so.

-> sharing information with teams - missing bits - point to lesson on setting up a practice (7) section on setting up safe istant messaging. - in priority - create a place holder here and point towards it.